legendarycode3/nft-smart-contract/README.md

 ## Testing
-The project uses Foundry and `forge-std` to test the NFT contracts, deployment utilities,  metadata generation,
+The project uses Foundry and `forge-std` to test the NFT contracts, deployment utilities,  metadata generation, and dynamic mood behavior.